-Choose from five luxurious villas, including four-bedroom Villa E and Villa F, and three-bedroom Villa A, Villa C and Villa D. Or visit the Fonteira Vaddo website to see how the villas can be combined and connected to meet your requirements.
+Choose from three luxurious villas, including four-bedroom Villa E, and three-bedroom Villa A, and Villa D. Or contact us to enquire how the villas can be combined and connected to meet your requirements.

 Rates and availability

-Each villa within the Fonteira Vaddo estate is connected to the other via charming cobblestone pathways.
+Each villa within the Fonteira Villas is connected to the other via charming cobblestone pathways.

 - Spacious living rooms with elegant interiors and pops of colour